About the Program

 The Ph.D.
 CIS program offers concentrations in data management, data science, systems and security, and software engineering.
 Each student must select one of the four research concentration areas.
-Each student develops a personalized Study Plan at the beginning of the program.
-Each year the Study Plan and student's progress is reviewed with the faculty advisor.
+Each student develops a personalized Plan of Study at the beginning of the program.
+Each year the Plan of Study and student's progress is reviewed with the faculty advisor.

 Satisfactory Progress Requirements

 Only letter-graded courses at the 500+ level count toward the degree.
 Courses completed with a grade lower than B+ or a "U" grade are not accepted.
 The only exception is the Cognate course which requires a minimum B grade and the Depth area courses which requires a minimum A- grade.

 To advance to candidacy, the cumulative coursework GPA (Grade Point Average) must be 3.5 or above on the 4.0-scale.

 The breadth requirement is satisfied by taking three courses (9 credit hours), one from each of three of the four concentration areas below.
 All Ph.D. breadth courses must be completed with a grade of B+ or better within 3 full terms (1.5 years) for a student with a relevant master's degree or 4 full terms (2 years) for all other students.
 A student who does not complete coursework within the required deadline can be placed on academic probation unless the student petitions the Ph.D.
 CIS committee to request additional time because of extenuating circumstances.
 Students placed on academic probation are given a new deadline by the Ph.D.
 CIS committee to complete the coursework.